H-jamesR2/receipt-processor-API/README.md

 ## Language Selection

-You can assume our engineers have Go and Docker installed to run your application.
-Go is our preferred language, but it is not a requirement for this exercise.
+Company preferred language: Go

-If you are using a language other than Go, the engineer evaluating your submission may not have an environment ready for your language.
-Your instructions should include how to get an environment in any OS that can run your project.
+Instructions should include how to get an environment in any OS that can run your project.
 For example, if you write your project in Javascript simply stating to "run `npm start` to start the application" is not sufficient, because the engineer may not have NPM.
 Providing a docker file and the required docker command is a simple way to satisfy this requirement.

 ## Submitting Your Solution